Signature SDEs from an affine and polynomial perspective: Introduction

-Beyond these measure valued and Hilbert space valued analogs, which have been constructed as direct generalizations of affine or polynomial processes, it has been realized that a wide variety of finite dimensional models, in particular non-Markovian ones, actually appear as projections of infinite dimensional affine or polynomial processes.
-This applies in particular to \emph{Markovian lifts} of stochastic Volterra processes (see \cite{P:85}) and Hawkes processes (see \cite{H:71}), implying that essentially all examples in the field of rough volatility and rough covariance modeling, such as the rough Heston model (see~\cite{ER:19}), the rough Wishart processes (see~\cite{CT:19, AJ:22}) or the rough Bergomi model (see~\cite{BFG:16}), can be viewed as infinite dimensional affine or polynomial processes, as shown in \cite{AE:19, CS:21, CT:19, CT:18}.
+Beyond these measure valued and Hilbert space valued processes, a wide variety of finite dimensional models, in particular non-Markovian ones, appear as projections of infinite dimensional affine or polynomial processes.
+This applies in particular to \emph{Markovian lifts} of stochastic Volterra processes (see e.g.~\cite{P:85}) and Hawkes processes (see \cite{H:71}).
+As a consequence many examples in the field of rough volatility and rough covariance modeling, such as the rough Heston model (see~\cite{ER:19}) or the rough Wishart processes (see~\cite{CT:19, AJ:22}) can be viewed as infinite dimensional affine or polynomial processes, as shown e.g.~in \cite{AE:19, CT:18}.

 Such Markovian lifts are of course not only restricted to Volterra-type processes, but can generically be applied by \emph{linearizing the models' characteristics}, making a multitude of stochastic processes a projection of sequence-valued affine and polynomial processes.
-This suggests a certain \emph{universality} of the affine and polynomial model class in the space of \emph{all} stochastic processes driven by Brownian motion (or also other semimartingales), comparable to real-analytic functions being dense in continuous functions on compacts.
+This suggests a certain \emph{universality of the affine and polynomial class} in the space of \emph{all} stochastic processes driven by Brownian motion (or also other semimartingales, see \cite{CPS:24}).
+This universality comes at the cost of more involved infinite dimensional state spaces, such as $\{(x^n)_{n \in \mathbb{N}} \colon x \in \mathbb{R} \} \subset \mathbb{R}^\mathbb{N}$, than the canonical one $\mathbb{R}_+^m \times \mathbb{R}^n$ considered initially in \cite{DFS:03}.

-Originally, affine and polynomial processes have been considered on state spaces like $\mathbb{R}^n$ or $\mathbb{R}_+^m \times \mathbb{R}^n$, where linear functionals constitute a small subspace of all functions, making affine or polynomial processes an important but still rather narrow class of processes.
-This changes when state spaces become more involved.
-For instance, linear functionals on $\{(x^n)_{n \in \mathbb{N}} \colon x \in \mathbb{R} \} \subset \mathbb{R}^\mathbb{N}$ form a point-separating algebra.
-By invoking the Stone-Weierstrass theorem, it is therefore natural to conjecture that \emph{infinite dimensional affine or polynomial processes on general state spaces} admit certain universal approximation properties within all stochastic processes.